cpske/ISP/django/external-configuration.md

 // get a property.
 If it's not found, use a default value (Baht).
 String currency = props.get("purse.currency", "Baht");
 ```
 I usually create a `PropertyManager` or `ConfigManager` class to manage properties.
+And make it a Singleton.

 ## References

 * python-decouple: https://pypi.org/project/python-decouple/
 * https://stackoverflow.com/questions/43570838/how-do-you-use-python-decouple-to-load-a-env-file-outside-the-expected-paths
 * django-environ: https://django-environ.readthedocs.io/en/latest/, Source: https://github.com/joke2k/django-environ
-* Javadoc for `java.util.Properties` explains how to use Properties in Java
+* Java API doc for `java.util.Properties` explains how to use Properties in Java

 [12-factor-app]: https://12factor.net/